cwi-dis/cwipc/docs/installation.rst

 (x64)** first.

 After installation, use the Start menu entries to run **Check cwipc installation** and optionally **Attempt to fix cwipc installation**.

-See the installation section of the top‑level README for troubleshooting tips.
+The top-level readme file has some more Windows Installation troubleshooting tips.

 Ubuntu 24.04
 ------------